How to farewell fast fashion

 2. Make like Kate and repeat with pride

-Some of the globe’s most stylish sistas (think The Duchess of Cornwall, Cate Blanchett and Michele Obama) regularly trot out the same old outfit so repeat your threads and max out your wears.
+Some of the globe’s most stylish sistas (think Princess Kate, Cate Blanchett and Michele Obama) regularly trot out the same old outfit so repeat your threads and max out your wears.
 You’ll be in very good company.

 3. Rent it